Alex Sanders (Wiccan): Later years

 Alex and Maxine separated in 1971, with Alex moving to Sussex and Maxine remaining in the London flat, where she continued running the coven and teaching the Alexandrian Witchcraft.
 A son, Victor Mikhael, was born in 1972.
 Alex and Maxine's strong relationship continued, "although it varied in intensity, from a fierce sense of loyalty, blasting curses, to declarations of love until his death in 1988".

 In 1979, Sanders announced to the witchcraft community that he wished "to make amends for some of the past hurts that I have given and many public stupidities I created for others of the Craft", and expressed his desire that the Wica should some day put aside their differences and "unite in brotherly love before the face of the Lady and the Lord", allowing them to become great again and respected in the outside world.

 From 1979 onwards, Sanders began working in magical partnership with Derek Taylor, a psychic and trance medium.
 Together, they developed the magical work of Sanders' Order, the Ordine Della Luna in Constantinople, which he was chartered to operate as Grand Prior for England and Wales by a contact in London in 1967 who claimed to be a descendant of the Byzantine Palaeologos dynasty, but who was actually an eccentric Englishman of Newport on the Isle of Man called Peter Francis Mills.
 The pair were reportedly working with celestial intelligences, disembodied spirits, and the demiurge itself.
 They recorded several journals of channelled notes, including warning of an apocalyptic World War III.

 Another group which Sanders operated in London during the 1960s was the Order of Deucalion, a focus for Atlantean magical research and inner contacts, as Sanders taught that Merlin was an important leader of the last Atlantean migratory wave into Western Europe.
 The Order of Deucalion existed as an inner cell of the Ordine Della Luna.

-Sanders died on May Eve in 1988 after suffering from lung cancer.
+Sanders died on April 30, 1988, after suffering from lung cancer.

 At Lammas 1998, ten years after his death, a New England Wiccan coven claimed to have contacted Sanders in spirit.
 The group alleged that the communications continued until 2003.